Dr. Yang Yang's Evidence-Based Qigong Teacher Certification Training

 Note: The Center for Taiji and Qigong Studies reserves the right to modify re-certification requirements as deemed appropriate for effective quality control.

 Note: click on the links below for registration information for the Kripalu and Esalen workshops.
-Instructions for registration for the CTS Blowing Rock, NC camp are detailed here.
+Instructions for registration for the 2016 CTQS combined EBQ/EBT camp are detailed here.

 Total expenses, including tuition, travel, meals, and lodging for all 5-day events are calculated to be equal at all locations, though travel, meals, and lodging costs will vary depending on venue.
 Click on the links above for registration and cost information for the Kripalu and Esalen venue locations.
-Cost for the next 5-day CTS training event is summarized below.
-Discounts are available for early tuition and attendace at previous CTS camps and are detailed here.
-A total cost calculator is available to assist with total cost estimates for the Blowing Rock camp including tuition, meals & lodging, and applicable discounts.
+Cost for the next 5-day CTQS combined EBQ/EBT training event is summarized below.
+Discounts for the CTQS camp (but not the Esalen or Kripalu camps) are available for early tuition and attendace at previous CTQS camps.

 Testing: Each private certification performance evaluation (60 minutes) with Dr. Yang or a Senior EBT instructor will cost $250 (if testing in person in NYC and if a studio rental is required, a $45/60 min studio rental fee will also apply).

 You can email us with questions, or if you want to speak to a person call Scott at 347.989.3388.